liufuxiao/Upload-code/README.md

 Upload Service
 -------

-It is a Restful web service.
+It is a Restful web service which can help you upload your utterances easily.

 # 1. Run:
 By local server，you need to execute `upload.js` to start it.